 Throughout the years, many companies developed new types of ukuleles by mixing them with another instrument to gather the benefits of both instruments in one, which resulted in many hybrid uke versions available now on the market.

-Guitar ukuleles are a blend of the two instruments with the size of a baritone and six strings instead of four.
+A Guitalele is a blend of two instruments: guitars and ukuleles.
+This instrument is about the size of a baritone and six strings instead of four.
 The strings are made of nylon to give the instrument the sound of a uke despite being tuned like a guitar (ADGCEA).

 It has the advantages of being portable compared to a classical guitar, having a sound between a standard uke and a nylon-string guitar, besides providing a broad range for chords.